Nate Lowe Player Props: Rangers vs. Mariners

-The Texas Rangers, including Nate Lowe (.282 slugging percentage in past 10 games, including zero homers), take on the Seattle Mariners at Globe Life Field, Saturday at 4:05 PM ET.
+The Texas Rangers and Nate Lowe (.366 slugging percentage over his past 10 games, including one homer), take on starter Bryce Miller and the Seattle Mariners at Globe Life Field, Sunday at 2:35 PM ET.

-In his previous game he had a hitless performance (0-for-2 with an RBI) against the Mariners.
+He collected three RBI (going 3-for-6 with a home run) in his most recent game against the Mariners.

 Nate Lowe Game Info & Props vs. the Mariners